-In the centre of Rome stands the monumental Column of Marcus Aurelius, which was erected in honour of the eponymous Roman emperor (r.161 to 180).
+The monumental Column of Marcus Aurelius, which is modelled on Trajan's Column, was erected in honour of the eponymous Roman emperor (r.161 to 180).

 The height of the column is 39.7 m (130 feet), but 3 metres or so of its base still lies underground.
 In 1589 Pope Sixtus V (r.
 1585-90) commissioned Domenico Fontana to restore the column, which was re-dedicated to St Paul.
 The bronze statue of the apostle is by Leonardo Sormani (1550-90) and Tommaso della Porta (1550-1606).